challvy/FlowerStory/README.md

 ## Introduce

 Flower Story is an Android App project that provides flower recognition service.
-However, the recognition service is on the server but not on this App.

 ## Environment